nrasif/Testing-Map/README.md

 Future work:
 - Building automatic conversion from SHP to GeoJSON file format because polygons and points are built using GeoJSON
-- Functional search bar
+- Building functional search bar
-- Embedded PDF as pop up
+- Embedding PDF as pop up
-- Enhance the HTML style for table
+- Enhancing HTML style for table

 ## Screenshot